RichardEssery/FSM2/README.md

 | Tsurf(1:Nx*Ny) | C                  | Surface temperature   |
 | Tsoil(1:Nx*Ny) | C                  | 20 cm soil temperature|

-At the end of a run, the state variables are written to a dump file with the same format as the start file.
-A metadata file `runifo_runid` is produce containing copies of all the namelists and the physics options for the run.
+A metadata file `runifo` is produce containing copies of all the namelists and the physics options for the run.

 ## References